 There is raw land that is dirt cheap right now all over the USA and probably the world.
 Some of it is near toxic waste dumps or in deserts where you have to truck in all of the water, but some of it is just fine.

 Grow my own food and maybe try to dumpster dive

 Rob Greenfield has inspired me to start dumpster diving and growing even more of my own food and to stop spending money on the present food system.

 Hopefully, I will be able to give some food to the surrounding community.

 I have shied away from dumpster diving and a lot of the minimalist rhetoric because I grew up on welfare and never wanted to buy anything used again.

 I need to both divest and invest.
 Saving money for land instead of spending it on food could help.
 I also want to learn how to forage better and connect with my surroundings that way.

-My goal right now is to save over the next year for a diesel-powered step van, short bus or used U-Haul truck to convert to a portable tiny house and convert it to waste veggie oil.
-I will build it out into a work space and living space with powerful internet access, and solar power.
+My goal right now is to save over the next year for a diesel-powered step van, a short bus, or a used U-Haul truck to convert to a portable tiny house and convert it to waste veggie oil.
+I will build it out into a workspace and living space with powerful internet access, and solar power.

 I want to create a sanctuary not just an escape